alknemeyer/typesieve/README.md

 # typesieve

-_Sure, it doesn't catch "all" bugs, but it helps!_
+_Sure, it doesn't catch "all" bugs, but it helps_

 ## About